POSTED BY February 9, 2018 COMMENTS (90)ON

 Let me give you an example

-The global head of an organisation met me for a coffee and told me about his interest to do a doctorate.
+The global head of an organization met me for a coffee and told me about his interest to do a doctorate.
 I asked him, ‘what motivated him to do that?’
 He said, ‘I do not see a future for myself anymore here.
-Our organisation is getting top heavy.
+Our organization is getting top-heavy.

 Promotions are stagnating.